 Death Date: July 19, 1884

 Samuel Sloan was one of four children born to William and Mary Kirkwood Sloan in Chester County, Pennsylvania.
-At a young age, Samuel apprenticed as a carpenter and achieved the position of journeyman carpenter at age 18.
-Sometime in the 1830’s Sloan moved to Philadelphia as it is reported that he worked building cellblocks at Eastern State Penitentiary (construction of the original prison was completed in 1836.
+At a young age, he apprenticed as a carpenter and achieved the position of journeyman carpenter at age 18.
+Sometime in the 1830s he moved to Philadelphia where he worked building cellblocks at Eastern State Penitentiary.
+Construction of the original prison was completed in 1836.

 His buildings made him famous but so did his prolific writing of books and articles on architecture and design.
-Starting in 1851, he published volumes on the topic and in July of 1868 he began issuing The Architectural Review and American Builders’ Journal, the first architectural periodical published in the United States.
+Starting in 1851 he published volumes on the topic and in July of 1868 he began issuing The Architectural Review and American Builders’ Journal, the first architectural periodical published in the United States.
 Unfortunately, it ceased publication just a few years later when it failed to earn the support of the architectural community.
 His books, however, continued to sell nationally.

-Sloan has been credited for architectural work not only in Philadelphia and Pennsylvania, but in many other locations including Ohio, Delaware, New Jersey, Alabama, Mississippi, Virginia and the Carolinas.
+Samuel has been credited for architectural work not only locally but in Ohio, Alabama, Mississippi, Virginia and the Carolinas.
 After designing the much needed Western State Asylum for the Insane in North Carolina, his popularity in that state grew and other commissions followed.

 Support the Friends of Mount Moriah